-Best Indoor Wireless Camera for Condo – Reolink C1 Pro
+Best Indoor Wireless Camera for Condo – Reolink E1 Pro

-Not to brag or anything, Reolink C1 Pro is outfitted with 1440p Super HD security camera, which supports 2.4/5 GHz dual-band WiFi with 2T2R MIMO antennas, talk and listen, plug and play.
+Not to brag or anything, Reolink E1 Pro is outfitted with 1440p Super HD security camera, which supports 2.4/5 GHz dual-band WiFi and 2-way audio.

 You don't need to drill holes or run the wire because it can be placed easily in places where internet and power are accessible, and it's portable, which allows you to carry it with you when you move.

-More importantly, it might fall well below your budget, priced around $79.99.
+More importantly, it might fall well below your budget, priced less than $50.

 Best Homeowner Association (HOA) Security Camera – Reolink RLC-410